jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/4_Physical_Load.typ

 #import "../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

+// Word rep ins. done

 // Title was tested and is inshallah fine
 // word repetition task inshallah completed

 == Physical Load Introduction Elements for Experimental Structural Validation<chap_3_4>
-In @chap_3_0, critical load cases for #gls("swith", long:true) were established.
+In @chap_3_0, critical load cases for #gls("swith", long:true) were identified.
 Hydrogen's properties were examined in @chap_2_0, with particular attention to safety considerations in @chap_2_1 and @chap_2_2.
 Due to several technical limitations in safely handling hydrogen within high-pressure, long-dimensional tube experiments, among others, a filling agent study was conducted in @chap_3_1 to @chap_3_3.
 This analysis determined that alternative filling agents could potentially replace hydrogen for structural validation testing without significantly altering the structural behavior.
-While numerical simulations offer considerable advantages in analyzing structural behavior, as demonstrated in @chap_3_3 and @chap_3_4, experimental validation remains essential.
+While numerical simulations offer remarkable advantages in analyzing structural behavior, as demonstrated in @chap_3_3 and @chap_3_4, experimental validation remains essential.
 Among various advantages, numerical methods allow straightforward modification of parameters such as internal pressure and benefit from well-established theoretical frameworks for load application.
 However, experimental investigations present distinct challenges.
 The application of physical forces for aircraft testing is inherently demanding, and these requirements increase notably when dealing with pressurized tubes in #gls("swith") configurations.